CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Design of CoreGuard

 \subsection{Model Locking}

-Given a classic transformer layer, we describe how to permute its weights for protection.
-This permutation first applies the protection protocol to layers involved in input feature projection (e.g., the QKV projection layer in the attention block and the input linear layer in the FFN block) to secure the model.
-Then, the propagation protocol is applied to layers managing output projection (e.g., the output projection layer in the attention block and the output linear layer in the FFN block) to propagate authorization.
+Given a classic transformer model, we describe how to lock a transformer layer within it.
+We first apply the protection protocol to layers involved in input feature projection (e.g., the QKV projection layer) to secure the model.
+Then, the propagation protocol is applied to layers managing output projection (e.g., the output projection layer in the attention block and the FFN block).
+Finally, we demonstrate the functionality of the locked transformer layer.

 \highlight{Transformer Layer Formalization.} We begin by formalizing a standard transformer layer.
 Let $x$, and $z \in \mathbb{R}^{l \times d}$ denote its input and output, where $l$ is the sequence length (e.g., the number of tokens) and $d$ is the model dimension.
-We define a classic attention block as a function $f_{w}: \mathbb{R}^{l \times d} \to \mathbb{R}^{l \times d}$ with weight parameters $w$.
+We define a classic transformer layer as a function $f_{w}: \mathbb{R}^{l \times d} \to \mathbb{R}^{l \times d}$ with weight parameters $w$.
 The transformer layer, i.e., $f_{w}(x) = z$, is computed as follows: